Davikky/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: create a dir in /tmp/
 7-movethatfile: move the file betty into my first directory.
 8-firstdelete: delete the file betty
+9-firstdirdeletion: delete the directory in tmp earlier created
+10-back: return to previous directory.